 Lesson 2: The Realism in Magical Realism

-Previously in Lesson 1, students encountered an interview with García Márquez that emphasized how magical realism is achieved through his use of details and a matter-of-fact tone.
+In Lesson 1, students encountered an interview with García Márquez that emphasized how magical realism is achieved through his use of details and a matter-of-fact tone.
 This lesson builds on that knowledge and has them explore how García Márquez used events and people from his own experience and from Colombia’s colorful history to create his magically realistic epic of Macondo.

-Students will identify historical events that are depicted in the novel, "One Hundred Years of Solitude," and explain García Márquez’s treatment of these real events.
+Identify historical events that are depicted in the novel One Hundred Years of Solitude and explain García Márquez’s treatment of these events.